alpaka-group/alpaka/README.md

 Usage
 -----

-The library is header only so nothing has to be build.
+The library is header only so nothing has to be built.
 CMake 3.11.4+ is required to provide the correct defines and include paths.
 Just call `ALPAKA_ADD_EXECUTABLE` instead of `CUDA_ADD_EXECUTABLE` or `ADD_EXECUTABLE` and the difficulties of the CUDA nvcc compiler in handling `.cu` and `.cpp` files are automatically taken care of.
 Source files do not need any special file ending.